GermanZero-de/localzero-monitoring/README.md

 ### Deployment including nginx

-To run both containers together, build the app container as described above and then run the following command in the repository root directory:
+To run both containers together, run the following command in the repository root directory (the app container will be built automatically if necessary):

 ```shell
 # using production config